d-k-ivanov/d-k-ivanov.github.io/_posts/2024/2024-02-07-Fun-cartoons-from-Kids-drawings.md

 ## Combining everything together

-Finally, we've reached the point when we will compile everything using [OpenShot](https://www.openshot.org/).
+Finally, we've reached the point when we compile everything using [OpenShot](https://www.openshot.org/).
 I'm going to show you my workflow, but the task is purely creative.
 To record effect sounds and narration, we're using WhatsApp and any available music as a soundtrack (check the tools and websites I've put at the beginning of the article).

 **The key points are:**

 - Frames downloaded from the Unscreen should be put into a single folder.
 Then add the FIRST frame to the OpenShot and add it to the library as a sequence of frames.
-OpenShot will add the sequence of frames generated from all files in the folder automatically.
+OpenShot add the sequence of frames generated from all files in the folder automatically.
 - There are two cool video effects loved by children: «Wave» and «Color Shift».
 - Every length is easily adjustable with a mouse, so there is no need to crop clips in some external tool or put multiple similar frames one by one.
 Just click the mouse.
 - Use multiple tracks to allow frames to overlap each other.